bockph/DISN-Presentation/blogpost.md

 ![3D shape reconstruction from a 2D image using DISN](tmp)
 # A paper review on how to recover high quality and detail-rich 3D shapes from 2D images
 Recovering a 3D shape from a single view is an ongoing research field which experienced quite some progress in the last few years driven by DeepLearning approaches.
-Until Single-view 3D reconstruction has been a
+While for humans this is an easy and intuitive task, for machines this is rather complex but necessary.
+E.g. a robo Until Single-view 3D reconstruction has been a

 ## How can a 3D shape be represented and what other approaches exist so far.
 Using 2D images for a 3D shape reconstruction is a trending topic in the Research of the last years.
 However, while there are already several promising approaches out there, scientists where not able to decide on a gold standard concerning the representation of the 3D shape yet.
 TODO insert Neural Networks as recent main approach